 No one likes to admit they were wrong.
-Especially when you spent hours planning that trade, and you know that company is undervalued.
+Especially when you spent hours planning that trade, and you know that the company is undervalued.
 Inability to keep losing trades small is the most common trait of failed traders.
 Risk management is an essential component of a successful trader.
 It is even more important than having a high win percentage.
 But so many losing and inexperienced traders fail to exercise consistent risk management.

-Often losing traders will have it backwards: They will show patience with their losing trades, but not with their winning trades.
+Often losing traders will have it backward: They will show patience with their losing trades, but not with their winning trades.
 Let’s talk about why so many traders have trouble with this, and how to resolve this issue that plagues them:

-The most common reason why traders have issues cutting losses where they are supposed to is stubbornness.
-Traders don’t want to admit they are wrong because their ego is control of their decision making.
+The most common reason why traders have issues cutting losses where they are supposed to be stubbornness.
+Traders don’t want to admit they are wrong because their ego is in control of their decision making.
 In trading, you will reach a point will you will know what you should be doing to succeed.
-But because we are human, we get in our own way and prevent ourselves doing what we are supposed to do.
+But because we are human, we get in our own way and prevent ourselves from doing what we are supposed to do.

 We are own worst enemy in trading.
 Not the market makers, the algos, or whoever else losing traders like to blame when they lose in the market.
 Our ego is the biggest obstacle to keeping losing trades small.
 The first step to overcoming stubbornness is to understand that you are in control of your trading results, not any of the other market participants.
 Taking full responsibility for all of your trading results will allow you to subdue your ego, and allow you to change what is needed for you to become a successful trader.

 If you find yourself consistently struggling to cut losses, ask yourself this question: